The Idoneth Deepkin are an army of Age of Sigmar of which some models can also be used as an Order warband for Age of Sigmar: Warcry.

 Not always everything goes as planned as you may have a low count of models or the type of battlefield stretched your warband thin, but since it can only be used on that round you should take advantage of it.

 If you point on Namarti heavily, then the Akhelian Thrallmaster can use a smaller version of this ability (only +1 Strength and only on Namarti fighters) but every round.

 Another useful ability that may allow your eels to stay in position is the Biovoltaic Barrier that for a triple allows you to ignore the extra damage on critical hits on those units.

-On the other hand that base means also a slightly higher area of effect for both the Hight Tide but also the Biovoltaic Blast ability: if you have a good Quad and you are surrounded, you can try to blast your way out of trouble or do the maximum damage possible before falling.
+On the other hand that base means also a slightly higher area of effect for both the Hight Tide but also the Biovoltaic Blast ability: if you have a good Quad and your Morrsarr Guard is surrounded, you can try to blast your way out of trouble or do the maximum damage possible before falling.

 If you are not surrounded, remember a Quad can also be used for the Rampage ability for an extra movement and an extra attack.

 Your eels will become pivotal in different stages of the game.

 They are expensive, but the ability to fly over scenery with a movement of 10” is something extremely valuable in a skirmish objective-oriented game.
 Unless you decide to swarm your opponent with Namarti, you will most likely have a low count of models and need to take advantage of the mobility to reach the furthest points first and fastest.